Ex-CIA engineer convicted in massive theft of secret info

 “The government’s case is riddled with reasonable doubt,” he added.
 “There’s simply no motive here.”

-“This is someone who’s hiding the things that he’s done wrong,” Denton said.
+The prosecutor said Schulte knew the leak would render the CIA’s tools “essentially useless, having a devastating effect on our intelligence community by providing critical intelligence to those who wish to do us harm.”

+While behind bars awaiting trial, prosecutors said he continued his crimes by trying to leak additional classified materials as he carried on an “information war” against the government.

-Once the jury got the case, U.S. District Judge Jesse Furman complimented Schulte on his closing argument.
+Once the jury left the courtroom for deliberations, the judge complimented Schulte on his closing argument.

-“Mr. Schulte, that was impressively done,” the judge said with jurors out of the courtroom.
+“Mr. Schulte, that was impressively done,” Furman said.
 “Depending on what happens here, you may have a future as a defense lawyer.”

 Schulte has been held behind bars without bail since 2018.
 Last year, he complained in court papers that he was a victim of cruel and unusual punishment, awaiting the two trials in solitary confinement inside a vermin-infested cell of a jail unit where inmates are treated like “caged animals.”